-Recently I’ve been asking, what makes a quality practice?
-How can I cultivate a solid personal tradition of interaction with the Spirits?
+What makes a quality practice?
+What do I need to do to cultivate a solid personal tradition of interaction with the Spirits?

 What are the elements that build and fortify a balanced practice that’s solid, weathers-all-storms and fosters equal respect?